Dave Ramsey On Roth vs. Traditional 401(k)

 Converting Your 401(k) to a Roth 401(k)

-You can also shift funds from your traditional 401(k) into a Roth 401(k), or convert the entire account, assuming your employer’s plan allows this.
-Starting in 2026, there’s a new wrinkle: under SECURE 2.0 regulations, high earners (those who earned more than $150,000 in FICA wages in the prior year) must make catch-up contributions as Roth contributions.
-This requirement applies to workers age 50 and older.
+You can also shift funds from your traditional 401(k) into a Roth 401(k), or convert the entire account, assuming your employer’s plan allows it.
+Starting in 2026, a new wrinkle under SECURE 2.0 requires high earners — those who earned more than $150,000 in FICA wages in the prior year — to make all catch-up contributions as Roth (after-tax) contributions.
+This applies to workers age 50 and older.

 For those pursuing Financial Independence and early retirement (FIRE), a Roth Conversion Ladder can be a strategic tool.
-This technique involves moving funds into tax-free Roth accounts during low-income years, potentially allowing access to principal before age 59.5 without penalties.
+The technique involves systematically moving funds into tax-free Roth accounts during low-income years, potentially allowing access to principal before age 59.5 without penalties.

 When a Traditional 401(k) Might Make Sense

-• Lower Taxes Later: If you expect to land in a lower tax bracket during retirement than you’re in today, deferring taxes until later can cut your lifetime tax bill.
+• Lower Taxes Later: If you expect to be in a lower tax bracket during retirement than you are today, deferring taxes until then can reduce your lifetime tax bill.
+Retirees who sharply cut their spending often fall into lower brackets than during their peak-earning years.

-• Cash Flow Today: Traditional contributions reduce your taxable income now, which means you keep more of your paycheck today.
-That extra cash can help with immediate needs like paying off high-interest debt or covering essential expenses.
+• Cash Flow Today: Traditional contributions reduce taxable income now, so more of your paycheck stays in your pocket each month.
+That extra liquidity can be valuable if you’re paying down high-interest debt or managing tight household expenses.

 Photo of Joel South